-In the next phase, the RWG will be a multi-sectoral body, including one public-sector representative from each of the key REDD-related sectors, including environment, agriculture, energy, and local development; two representatives from the forestry sector; two representatives from civil society; and one representative from the donor community.
+In the next phase, the RWG will be a multi-sectoral body, including one public-sector representative from each of the key REDD-related sectors, including environment, agriculture, energy, and local development; two representatives from the forestry sector; two representatives from civil society; and one representative from the donor community and an individual expert.
 To ensure the effectiveness and efficiency of the REDD implementation process; the RWG will have a maximum of 12 members.
 The RWG is expected to proactively provide innovative ideas, monitor program activities, and prepare a comprehensive REDD Strategy.
 In addition, the members of the RWG will advocate and lobby at the political level to guarantee that other stakeholders in their constituencies are aware of and support the REDD readiness plan.
 Each member will devote fifty days per year to RWG.
+RWG can make decision on fund allocation of different components.
 The RWG reports its activities to the Apex body and REDD Forum.
 Disclosure of its activities and achievements will be made through publication in web site, production and distribution of extension materials and discussion in REDD forum and other consultative workshops.